21 free things to do in The City

 Listen to local musicians and bands playing for free all around The City as part of City Sounds.
 Check the schedule, or simply stumble across a session.

-Our fave second-hand and pre-loved clothing market is back every second Sunday at Brisbane Square.
-Pick through the suitcases to see if someone’s trash is recycled treasure.
+Our fave second-hand and pre-loved clothing market is on the first and third Sunday of every month at Reddacliff Place.
+Pick through the suitcases to see if someone’s trash is your recycled treasure

 Go inside the distinctive blue-and-yellow cube that houses a public library for diagonal views of the cityscape and a quiet nook to read a book.
 There’s a great interactive kids’ corner if you’re with littlies, too.